IEA (2020), Renewable Power, IEA, Paris https://www.iea.org/reports/renewable-power

-For example, the success of electric vehicle (EV) deployment will depend critically on the strengthening of electricity distribution networks and smart charging systems at the local level.
+For example, the success of EV deployment will depend critically on the strengthening of electricity distribution networks and smart charging systems at the local level.

-Solar PV remains on track with the SDS, with generation increasing by over 30% in 2018 thanks to continued policy support and cost reductions.
-Bioenergy for power is also on track, with recent policy and market developments indicating accelerated deployment in coming years.
+Solar PV remains on track with the SDS, with generation increasing 22% in 2019 thanks to continued policy support and cost reductions.
+Bioenergy for power is also on track, with recent policy and market developments indicating accelerated deployment in upcoming years.

-The tracking status of onshore wind, offshore wind and hydropower remains unchanged as "more efforts needed", while concentrating solar power, geothermal and ocean power remain well below the growth rates necessary to meet clean energy goals.
+The tracking status of onshore wind, offshore wind and hydropower remains unchanged at “more efforts needed”, while CSP, geothermal and ocean power remain well below the growth rates necessary to meet clean energy goals.